 - Quality variability across brand portfolios

-- Differences in the quality expectations of various segment groups
+- Differences in the quality expectations of different customer groups